taurusilver7/forge/README.md

 Create a create-form-button component to create a default form in the dashboard.
 Create a server function to create a form with form data from UI.

+Create a schema directory for all the input validation schema & types.
+Create a server action CreateForm to store a new form with input entry values in the database.

+Style the create-form-button & dashboard page.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.